Table of Contents

 - You must pay a filing fee to the court.

-- Let the defendant know that a lawsuit has been filed.
-The claimant must follow precise procedures, and they cannot do it on their own.
+- Notify the defendant that a lawsuit has been filed.
+The claimant must follow precise procedures for serving the notice and cannot do so on their own.

 There will usually be a formal answer from the defendant responding to the allegations in the complaint.